Car seized from Offaly driver over 'dangerously bald tyres'

 Offaly gardaí have seized a car from a driver due to the condition of its tyres.

-The Offaly Roads Policing unit is out and about today, Wednesday, October 9, for tyre safety day.
+The Offaly Roads Policing unit seized the vehicle Wednesday, October 9 as part of Tyre Safety Day.

 This car was stopped and it was discovered that it had failed the NCT on Tuesday and was deemed to be a "dangerously defective vehicle" by testers.